Last Updated on September 15, 2021

 There’s another aspect to look for in the form of the keyboard’s size and construction.

 For working with long nails, we prefer slim keyboards with a large surface area.
 This would make sure that the keys are easily reachable and allow accurate typing.

 The metal construction of keyboards such as aluminum is also an aspect that you can consider.
 It would make the device sturdy and further adds to its durability – albeit this is not an absolute necessity for in this case.

 Lastly, you can choose what kind of connectivity you prefer.

 A wired keyboard establishes a consistent connection with the PC.
 A wireless keyboard, unfortunately, may have issues, particularly if you procure a low end model.

 If you have a very high WPM typing speed, then you may notice that on a sub par wireless keyboard there may be lags between key presses and the keys being registered by the PC.

 If you have a nominal typing speed than this does not matter.
-Also if you procure a high end wireless keyboard this should not be an issue since they have a high response rate anyways.
+On the other , high end wireless keyboards have high polling rate and can cater to very high word per minute typing rate.